jvalen/websocket-server-python/README.md

 $ python server.py
 ```

-Open client.html in the broser
+Open client.html in the browser